RexStrider/sockets-with-react/README.md

 ### Running the Application

-After installing your dependecies, run the following script
+After installing your dependecies, run the following command,

 ```
 npm run sockets-test
 ```

-This script runs the server script and the React script [concurrently](https://www.npmjs.com/package/concurrently) (see what I did there? ;p ).
+This command runs the server script and the React script [concurrently](https://www.npmjs.com/package/concurrently) (see what I did there? ;p ).

-After running the script you should see something like this,
+After entering the command you should see something like this,

 ![CLI console logs](./public/img/npm_run_sockets-test.PNG)